asciamanna/iTunesLibraryParser/README.md

 100 playlists -> 2.2s

 ## Coming Soon
-Additional features will be coming soon like filtering tracks by track criteria, returning albums, and returning compilation albums.
+Additional features will be coming soon like filtering tracks by track criteria.

 ## Project Dependencies
 NUnit 3.10.1